What to Expect in ABA Therapy

-The assessment process usually includes the following:
+The clinical assessment process usually includes the following:

 - An interview with the caregiver.